+On November 1, 2023, the Court denied parties' motions for summary judgment.
+Trial is scheduled for April 29- May 2; May 6 - 8; and May 13, 2024.

-until April 30, 2023.
-A mediation, which is mandatory under the applicable rules, is scheduled for September 13, 2023.
-A two-week bench trial is scheduled for January 16, 2024.
-At this stage, it is not possible to evaluate the likelihood of any particular outcome or estimate the amount or range of any potential loss with any reasonable degree of certainty.
+At this stage, it is not possible to evaluate the likelihood of any particular outcome or estimate the amount or range of any potential recovery or loss with any reasonable degree of certainty.